 History

 The first successful socialist revolution took place in Russia in 1917, leading to the establishment of the Soviet Union, the world's first communist state.
-The Soviet Union, under the leadership of Vladimir Lenin and later Joseph Stalin, implemented a centrally planned economy, nationalized industries, and suppressed private enterprise.
+Also, the Soviet Union, under the leadership of Vladimir Lenin and later Joseph Stalin, implemented a centrally planned economy, nationalized industries, and suppressed private enterprise.
 Communism spread to other countries in the 20th century, including China, Cuba, and Vietnam, each with its own unique adaptations and interpretations of Marxist ideology.

 Essential Concepts